wheresrhys/front-end-dev-exclamations-glossary/README.md

-Front end developers verbal exclamations glossary
+Front end developers exclamations glossary
 ===================================

 A glossary of meanings for exclamations sometimes heard coming from the mouths of developers